 This was by far my favourite place to workout at sunrise (the gym faces the bay where the sun comes up), not just for its morning views but for its uniqueness and versatility too.

 Yoga – Casa do Dharma – A great spot for daily yoga classes, meditation and therapeutic massages.
 This wellness oasis is the place to flow when in Paraty.
 Its central location means that it’s the perfect place for a morning yoga class before hitting the beach.
-Check their website for their weekly yoga and meditation schedule.

 Hotel room workout – If you don’t fancy leaving your hotel or Airbnb why not try a quick hotel room workout?
 If you need some workout ideas don’t forget to check out all of my travel workouts here.